loudmouse/99-bottles/notes.md

   # pass the `number` argument from the current sender
   # send the message from the other branch, this time including the `number` argument
   # clean up

+# name methods after what they mean
+# name classes after what they are